 Don’t be cliché.

 Do use Valentine’s Day to remind students where their identity lies.

 Students need to be constantly reminded about where their identity lies.
 It is stripped down and broken apart daily as they interact with social media, other people, and media in general.
 Now for “V-DAY”, they feel like they should be lovable by someone, anyone.
 Find creative ways next week to let them know Jesus genuinely always loves them, just because he made them in his image.

 Don’t be creepy.

 Please avoid sending notes and flowers from you alone to just the girls of the group.
 First of all that sends strange mixed signals on so many levels.
 If you are a guy leader, it is creepy.
 I know it isn’t meant that way, but as a mom of three young women, I would ask a lot of questions if my girls brought a Valentine’s Day rose home with a note directly to them from their youth pastor.
 I think it is just too easy again to send mixed signals if you only send anything “special” home to one gender and if it is from you alone.

 Do be creative.

-If you give something out in honor of showing students they are loved make sure there is one for everyone, and any notes are signed by you and all the leaders.
+If you give something out in honor of showing students they are loved, make sure there is one for everyone, and any notes are signed by you and all the leaders.
 Don’t be afraid to be creative with games or a collage made out of candy.
-It isn’t that you need to ignore the day or go overboard in acknowledging it, but think outside of the box and try to find unique ways to let students know first they are loved by Christ, and second that your WHOLE team thinks they are incredible.
+It isn’t that you need to ignore the day or go overboard in acknowledging it.
+Instead, think outside the box and try to find unique ways to let students know first they are loved by Christ, and second that your WHOLE team thinks they are incredible.
 Try something that never has been done before.